cloudify-cosmo/docs.getcloudify.org/content/developer/custom_console/custom-widgets.md

 Widget template if fetched when the widget definition is loaded, and its passed to the render function.
 To access it use widget.definition.template.
 To render the template using the built in lodash templates engine use `_.template(widget.definition.template)(data);`, where 'data' is any context you want to pass on to the template.
-For example, a simple render function will look like this:
+For example, a simple render function looks like this:

 ```javascript
 render: function(widget,data,toolbox) {